Finding Planted Cliques in Sublinear Time: Notation and Technical Definitions

-\begin{definition}[Erd\H{o}s-R\'enyi graph distribution: $\G(n, \frac{1}{2})$]\ \\ Let $G = (V,E)$ be a graph with vertex set $V$ of size $n$.
-The edge set $E$ is created by including each possible edge independently with probability $\frac{1}{2}$.
-The distribution on graphs thus formed is denoted $\G(n, \frac{1}{2})$.\\ \end{definition} \begin{definition}[Planted Clique graph distribution: $\G(n, \frac{1}{2},k)$]\ \\ Let $G = (V,E)$ be a graph with vertex set $V$ of size $n$.
-Moreover, let $K \subset V$ be a set of size $k$ chosen uniformly at random from all ${n \choose k}$ subsets of size $k$.
+For Definitions~\ref{def:er},~\ref{def:pc} and \ref{def:iidpc}, let $G = (V,E)$ be a graph with vertex set $V$ of size $n$.
+Each definition specifies a subset of vertices $K \subset V$.
 For all distinct pairs of vertices $u,v \in K$, we add the edge $(u,v)$ to $E$.
-For all remaining distinct pairs of vertices $u,v$, we add the edge $(u,v)$ to $E$ independently with probability $\frac{1}{2}$.
-The distribution on graphs thus formed is denoted $\G(n, \frac{1}{2},k)$.\\ \end{definition}
+For all remaining distinct pairs of vertices $u,v$, we add the edge $(u,v)$ to $E$ independently with probability $\frac{1}{2}$.\\